bradleyhc/MS3-eventprof-search/README.md

 - [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) - used for frontend templating using Flask connection.
 - [MongoDB](https://www.mongodb.com/2) - non-relational database used to store user and project data.
 - [Cloudinary](https://cloudinary.com/) - media storage for demo user profile images.
-- [DBdiagram.io](https://DBdiagram.io) - for database design and modelling
+- [DBdiagram.io](https://DBdiagram.io) - for database design and modelling.
+- [GitHub](https://github.com) - for version control and codebase storage.
+- [GitPod](https://gitpod.oi) - Online cloud IDE for code editing and version commits.
+- [Heroku](https://heroku.com) - Used for deployment of production application.

 ### Other
 - Name Generator - for generating randomised names for demo users.